 Add Strength Exercises

-One potential cause of tight hamstrings is that your muscles are weak, so you need to strengthen them.
+One potential cause of tight hamstrings is weak hamstrings.
+You need to strengthen them!
 But it’s important not to overdo it.
 Start with a low intensity and the easiest versions to rebuild strength carefully and gradually.

 Try Physical Therapy